Content marketing is a lot like the real estate industry — landing a spot on page one is like scoring beachfront property.

 2. Invest Time in Keyword Research

-Keyword research can be conducted with a variety of tools like Ahrefs and Moz or even free tools like Keyword Surfer and AnswerThePublic.
+You can conduct keyword research with tools like Ahrefs and Moz or even free tools like Keyword Surfer and AnswerThePublic.
 When using these tools for organic keyword research, look out for these main keyword elements (using Ahrefs for the following examples):

 • Search volume (SV): Average monthly searches for a term